Rippling/interneers-lab/README.md

 # Intern Bootcamp 2025

-Welcome to the **Rippling Intern Bootcamp 2025** repository!
+Welcome to the **Interneers Lab 2025** repository!
 This serves as a minimal starter kit for learning and experimenting with:
 - **Django** (Python)
 - **Next.js** (React)
 - **MongoDB** (via Docker Compose)